 David D. Oquendo is a New Jersey, USA based artist.
 He was born in San Juan, Puerto Rico – and raised in New Jersey.
-In 2009, Oquendo completed his undergraduate degree at Rutgers University (Newark Campus), earning a BFA in Painting and a Minor in Art History.
+In 2009, while being mentored by the late Denyse Thomasos, Oquendo completed his undergraduate degree at Rutgers University (Newark Campus), earning a BFA in Painting and a Minor in Art History.
 In 2012, he earned an MFA in Painting from Montclair State University.

 Oquendo has shown his work in New Jersey, New York, Florida, United Kingdom; as well as created murals throughout New Jersey and New York.
-Oquendo's most notable exhibitions are a 2016 solo show at Solo(s) Project House in Newark, NJ, a 2017 solo show at the Henao Contemporary Center in Orlando, FL, and a 2018 solo show at The Collective Art Tank in Asbury Park, NJ.
+Oquendo's most notable exhibitions are a 2016 solo show at Solo(s) Project House in Newark, NJ, a 2017 solo show at the Henao Contemporary Center in Orlando, FL, and a 2020 solo show at Equal Space located in Newark, NJ.

+The genesis of the series is personal.
+The artist was diagnosed with a learning disability as a child - causing difficulty in speech, comprehension, translation and writing.
+At a very young age David has been fascinated by language due to his frequent struggle with it.
 Oquendo believes that language is not only about communicating with one another, it is also a tool to develop meaning in the world around us.
 Language allows one to categorize, and to normalize; it allows us to look at multifaceted ideas and simplify it.
 Language also allows us to build a sense of self, a sense of security and comfort in our own being.
 It lets us believe that we are in fact someone in particular, someone unique.
-Of all the possibilities it offers it is also limiting.
+Of all the possibilities language can offer, it is also limiting.
 It doesn’t allow one to articulate the entirety of existence and therefore fails to alleviate the artist’s fear of it.
 This failure of language, especially language beautifully displayed, to mitigate the artist’s fearful fascination of existence is a major theme in “Metaphrase”.

 Completion finds the balance between obfuscate text and the beauty of calligraphy.
 With this series, David D. Oquendo challenges the notion of what language must be, how language must be used and how language must look like.